vmware-archive/pivot_pws_tutorial_rails/README.md

 rails new app_name --database=postgresql --skip-javascript --skip-test-unit
 ```

-You could do that instead if you like.
+You could do that instead if you prefer.

 ```sh
 git clone https://github.com/pivotal-cf-experimental/pivot_pws_tutorial_rails